Eligibility Regime Architectures

 Eligibility Exhaustion

-Eligibility exhaustion is the structural condition in which an individual permanently loses authorization to hold a specified elective office after reaching the eligibility ceiling defined by the governing text.
+Eligibility exhaustion is the structural condition in which an individual loses authorization to hold a specified elective office after reaching the eligibility ceiling defined by the governing eligibility architecture.

 Exhaustion operates by terminating the duration-vector of authorization defined by the eligibility regime, rendering further accumulation of service categorically unavailable.